Lp(a) Diagnosis and Care Banner

-While 1 in 5 people or 63 million people in the US have high lipoprotein(a), also called Lp(a), it is missing from most standard lipid panels.
-That's beginning to change.
+While 1 in 5 people or 63 million people in the US have high Lp(a), it is missing from most standard lipid panels.
+That’s changing.
+Recently, there is a greater awareness of the importance of evaluating Lp(a).

-Knowing your Lp(a) levels is essential to understanding your risk factors and making healthy choices.
+Knowing your Lp(a) levels is essential to understanding your cardiovascular risk factors and how best to address this risk in partnership with your healthcare team.
 That’s why the Family Heart Foundation educates healthcare providers and the public about Lp(a) and helps improve diagnosis.

-Your doctor may suspect the presence of high Lipoprotein(a) if:
+Your doctor may have a greater concern regarding the presence of high Lp(a) if:

 • You have a family history of early cardiovascular disease – heart attack, stroke, poor circulation in your legs